sriyanshdash/Digital-VLSI-SoC-Design-and-Planning-NASSCOM-VSD/README.md

 ![Screenshot from 2024-03-26 15-41-18](https://github.com/fayizferosh/soc-design-and-planning-nasscom-vsd/assets/63997454/1dc38a57-03c9-45c3-acdb-063731a86433)

-#### 4. Post-Route OpenSTA timing analysis with the extracted parasitics of the route.
+#### Post-Route OpenSTA timing analysis with the extracted parasitics of the route.

+**Post-Route OpenSTA timing analysis with extracted parasitics** is a crucial step in the VLSI physical design flow where the timing of the design is re-evaluated after detailed routing is completed.
+At this stage, tools extract **parasitic effects** — such as resistance and capacitance — from the actual routed interconnects, which impact signal delay.
+These parasitics are saved in a **Standard Parasitic Exchange Format (SPEF)** file and used by **OpenSTA**, an open-source Static Timing Analysis tool, to perform a more accurate timing analysis that reflects real physical conditions.
+This post-route timing check helps identify any timing violations caused by routing-induced delays that may not have been visible earlier during synthesis or placement.
+It ensures that the design meets timing under realistic electrical conditions and is ready for signoff or further optimization.

 Commands to be run in OpenLANE flow to do OpenROAD timing analysis with integrated OpenSTA in OpenROAD